Below are responses to some frequently asked questions. To view the responses, click the + symbol to the right of each question.

 Can I still borrow books from City of Ryde’s libraries?

-As of Monday 1 June Ryde Library Service will be reopening following the easing of restrictions by the NSW State Government.
+As of Monday 1 June Ryde Library Service reopened following the easing of restrictions by the NSW State Government.
 To ensure the health and safety of our community and staff we will be fully complying with the NSW Health guidelines to provide a safe and healthy environment and have implemented some changes to our library opening hours and services, for details please check the Plan my library Visit page.

 Our new Library2U service, will still be running, which allows you to reserve 10 books and have them delivered to your door.
 Our online collections are accessible to City of Ryde library members and offers both adult and children’s content.
 If you do not have an existing membership then you can sign up for a temporary membership online to start accessing our online collections.